ZisisFl/Online-Anomaly-Detection-Root-Cause-Analysis/dsdgen/README.md

 By doing so the DSGen-software-code folder will be grayed out in your IDE as it is part of the ignored directories in the .gitignore file.

 ## Running TPC-DS generator as Docker container
-Then use the `generate_data.sh` script to generate data and copy them inside this directory in the folder `dsdgen_output`:
+To run the TPC-DS generator and copy the ouput data of the dsdgen tool to a directory of the host machine, a bash script was created named `generate_data.sh`.
+This script builds the Docker image, runs it with the specified build arguments, generates the required data artifacts and then stops and removes the container created.
+By editing the script you can change the `SCALE` and the `SEED` of the data as well as the tag for the Docker container.
+The execution of this script generates the required data artifacts in a directory according to the following format `dsdgen/dsdgen_output/scale{$SCALE_CHOSEN}`:
 ```bash
 ./generate_data.sh
 ```
-This script builds and image according to the Dockerfile, runs a container and copies the generated data from the container filesystem to the host's directory names `dsdgen_output`.

 ## Loading data to PostgreSQL
 Next step is to load the data to a PostgreSQL database.
 You can also use a SQL database of your preference by altering the scripts provided or by executing the steps manually.
 This section assumes you have a PostgreSQL instance available at localhost:5432.